 This passage teaches us that humans are incredibly prone to worship things that are not the one true God, the Creator of the heavens and the earth.

-Amira is a Muslim from a neighboring country.
+Amira is a Muslim from Libya, living in Tunisia.
 She faces exploitation and being taken advantage of often when she leaves her home.
-“A taxi driver tried to charge me four times the correct price and when I pushed back, he said, ‘You’re a rich Muslim from another country, you have oil, you can afford it.’
+“A taxi driver tried to charge me four times the correct price and when I pushed back, he said, ‘You’re a rich Muslim from Libya, you have oil, you can afford it.’
 I hate the people of this land and their underhanded ways.”
 Amira’s experience reflects the brokenness and dishonesty that pervades when people ignore God’s commands.

 Pray for the dishonest financial deals, fraud, theft and lying that plague humanity to reveal the true state of human nature and to drive Muslims in this land to seek a real solution — the new heart of flesh that God promised in Ezekiel 36:26 to give to His people through Christ.